 In connection with the PANCREAZE Purchase Agreement, the Company and Janssen also entered into transition services agreements pursuant to which Janssen and a Canadian affiliate of Janssen will provide certain transition services to the Company in the U.S. and Canada as the Company transitions to full control over the PANCREAZE supply chain.
 The Company and Johnson & Johnson Health Care Systems Inc., a New Jersey corporation and an affiliate of Janssen, also entered into a Long-Term Collaboration Agreement pursuant to which they will cooperate in the reporting and certification of pricing and sales data and the payment of rebates and discounts under certain governmental programs.
+These agreements terminated in the third quarter of 2019.

 In conjunction with the PANCREAZE Purchase Agreement, Janssen assigned to the Company the Amended and Restated Know-How License and Supply Agreement (the "Nordmark Supply Agreement") effective as of November 7, 2017 by and between Nordmark Arzneimittel GmbH & Co.
 KG ("Nordmark") and Janssen.
 In order to extend the term of the Nordmark Supply Agreement and ensure a stable and predictable price of the Product, the Company entered into the First Amendment to the Supply Agreement on June 26, 2019 (the "Amended Nordmark Supply Agreement").
-Under the Amended Nordmark Supply Agreement: (i) the Company shall purchase certain minimum order quantities at the applicable supply prices for the calendar years under the Amended Nordmark Supply Agreement; (ii) in exchange for Nordmark's obligations under the Amended Nordmark Supply Agreement, the Company shall pay an annual fee to Nordmark; (iii) Nordmark and the Company have agreed to undertake joint efforts to develop new formulations of PANCREAZE; (iv) the term of the Amended Nordmark Supply Agreement begins on June 26, 2019 and will continue through December 31, 2029, unless earlier terminated and may be renewed for additional five year periods unless earlier terminated; and (v) Nordmark shall have the option to terminate the Amended Nordmark Supply Agreement upon certain circumstances related to the launch date in the United States if the Company assigns any or all of its rights under the Amended Nordmark Supply Agreement to certain parties and/or enters into a transaction or series of transactions resulting in a Change of Control, as defined in the Amended Nordmark Supply Agreement.
+Under the Amended Nordmark Supply Agreement: (i) the Company shall purchase certain minimum order quantities at the applicable supply prices for the calendar years under the Amended Nordmark Supply Agreement; (ii) in exchange for Nordmark's obligations under the Amended Nordmark Supply Agreement, the Company shall pay an annual fee to Nordmark; (iii) Nordmark and the Company have agreed to undertake joint efforts to develop new formulations of PANCREAZE; (iv) the term of the Amended Nordmark Supply Agreement begins on June 26, 2019 and will continue through December 31, 2029, unless earlier terminated and may be renewed for additional five year periods unless earlier terminated in the United States if the Company assigns any or all of its rights under the Amended Nordmark Supply Agreement to certain parties and/or enters into a transaction or series of transactions resulting in a Change of Control, as defined in the Amended Nordmark Supply Agreement.